neilvidyarthi/beginners-guide-to-todist/chapters/07_Systemist.md

 Here are some of the things you can capture:

-* Follow-ups you need to do, could be with external people or within our team.
+* Follow-ups you need to do, whether its with your teammates or with people external to your organization.
 * Complex projects that have many smaller steps.
 * A shared shopping list with your partner.
 * Emails you can’t answer them right away.
 You can use [Todoist for Gmail](https://todoist.com/gmail) or [Outlook](https://todoist.com/outlook).
 * A shared release list with your colleagues.
 * Recurring tasks to check up on long-term projects you are doing.
-* Websites you can’t do right away.
+* Web pages you can’t get to right away.
 Could be adding an Amazon item you want to buy, adding an IMDB movie to your movie list, or saving articles to read later ([Todoist for Chrome](https://todoist.com/chrome)).
 * A “Hiring” project of people you want to hire.
 * Bug reports that are related to you.
 * Health-related tasks (for example, weekly gym and running sessions).